patrikx3/onenote/README.md

 ## Flathub

-Flathub is more restricted, so do `OneNote` is a trade mark, so we cannot use this app.
-They would want to change the icon and the name of the app, so noone would find it.
+Flathub imposes stricter restrictions, and since `OneNote` is a trademarked name, we can't use this app with its current name and icon.
+It would be advisable to change both the name and the icon to ensure they are not recognizable as the trademarked product, but for now we keep `P3X-OneNote` and the icon.

 You download from the releases page and install as: